World Travel Awards Winner Machu Travel Peru 2025

 • Note: Requires good physical condition for hiking and uneven terrain

 The Temple of the Moon (Great Cavern) is accessible with this ticket, in addition to the Circuit 3 route.
 For many, a visit to this cave is the most captivating experience at Machu Picchu.
 Its exquisite stonework, perfectly angled walls, and carved niches are a major draw for tourists.
-A good option for travelers who are seeking exciting and mystical moments, and is excellent for adventurers and photographers.
+This route is an excellent option for travelers seeking adventure, photography opportunities, and a more mystical experience.

 Machu Picchu Entrance Ticket Prices: Route 3-C